 I like how it gives you a comfortable surface to lean against – especially if you have a window seat.
 And you can even make it work in a middle or aisle seat.

-My main complaint is that it didn’t stop my head from drooping forwards when sitting upright.
+My main complaint is that it didn’t stop my head from drooping forward when sitting upright.
 But in a reclining seat, it worked well as I’m naturally a side sleeper.
 My second complaint is that it looks a bit odd due to the size, and is a little awkward to change sides.

-7. Cloudz
+9. Cloudz

 Large microbead pillow, with a plush cover